Best Ever Baklava

 I usually make two batches at the same time.
 I give the majority away to family and friends for gifts.
-This is a good thing!
-Because, if left in my house, it will have to be eaten!
+This actually is a good thing!
+Because, if left in my house with me, it will all be eaten!
 It is addictive for those who "love" it.
 I find for the most part, either people love it, or just plain don't care for it.

 I have been making this recipe for over thirty years.
 It has become a tradition to make it for Christmas.

 I began eating this delicacy as a young person, while attending Greek family celebrations.

 My Mom was not Greek, and my Dad was half Greek.
 Mom really didn't enjoy baking, so she never tried to make it.

 Then, as my own children attended a few Greek weddings, they realized how delicious it tasted and began to request that I make it.

 While making baklava is a process that does take some time to complete from beginning to end.
 It is so worth the time an effort.
 You will realize, that it is really not that difficult to make.
 You will also receive the bonus reward of pleasing all of the Baklava Lovers in your life.

 When the holidays approach, your family and friends will be waiting and asking for their Special Holiday Gift and Treat.
 That is when you know you have started a Tradition.